PeptoneLtd/ADOPT/README.md

 Once we have extracted the residue level representations of the protein for which we want to predict the intrinsic disorder (Z score), we can train the predictor.

 **NOTE**: This step is not mandatory because we've already trained such models.
-You can find them in the *models* directory.
+You can find them in the [models](https://adopt-models.s3.eu-west-2.amazonaws.com/models.zip) bucket.

 In the ADOPT directory run: